-Glowing Adventures is proud to be part of the New Zealand Tourism Sustainability Commitment.
+Down to Earth proudly joins the New Zealand Tourism Sustainability Commitment.
 By focusing on the four pillars of sustainability (economic, host community, visitor, environment) we’re contributing to the growth of a truly sustainable tourism industry that makes a positive and enduring contribution to Aotearoa New Zealand.

-The Mangapu stream that runs through the Glowing Adventures caves is part of the largest underground river system in our region.
-We’ve built fences to help ensure the health and wellbeing of these precious waterways.
-Our fences keep stock away from our stream which flows into the larger Waipa river.
+The Mangapu stream weaving through the Down to Earth caves is a vital part of the largest underground river system in our region.
+To ensure the health and vitality of these precious waterways, we've erected fences to keep livestock away from our stream, which eventually joins the larger Waipa river.

-Glowing Adventures is proud to support St John - a charitable organisation providing health services to hundreds of Kiwis everyday - ambulance services, first aid training, youth and community programmes and much more.
-Our family also has a 60-year connection with St John which you can read about in our local newspaper.
+Down to Earth takes immense pride in supporting St. John, a charitable organization that provides essential health services to countless Kiwis daily.
+Their offerings include ambulance services, first aid training, youth and community programs, and so much more.
+Our family also shares a 60-year connection with St. John, a story you can dive into in our local newspaper.

-Here at Glowing Adventures we help protect the environment by keeping our pest numbers as low as possible.
-That primarily means trapping rats and possums who do serious damage to New Zealand's natural ecosystems, including the life cycles of our native birds, reptiles, insects and trees.
-For more information on the threat of possums and other introduced species see the Department of Conservation website.
-We’ve already seen the positive effect our trapping programme has had on our native bush and birdlife.
-Both are flourishing!
+We're on a mission to protect the environment by keeping our pest numbers as low as possible.
+That primarily involves trapping rats and possums, which wreak havoc on New Zealand's natural ecosystems, including the life cycles of our native birds, reptiles, insects, and trees.
+Our trapping program is already showing its worth as our native bush and birdlife flourish.

-You won't find any disposable cups here at Glowing Adventures – every visitor gets a cuppa in a real cup.
-However it's a sad fact that in Aotearoa 828 million single-use plastic bottles are thrown away every year.
-So, we decided to join the #Refillution.
-This ingenious idea from the folks at Refill NZ makes it easy for people to find places to refill their water bottles for free.
-If you're traveling through the area with an empty bottle, call in and say hello.
-We’ll happily refill your bottle with our fresh filtered tap water.
-Together we can all help raise awareness of solutions to the plastic problem and reduce plastic pollution in our oceans.
-Check out this map for more places you can refill.
+Disposable cups?
+You won't find them here at Down to Earth.
+Every visitor gets a proper cuppa in a real cup.
+However, it's disheartening that in Aotearoa, a staggering 828 million single-use plastic bottles are discarded annually.
+So, we've joined the #Refillution, a brilliant initiative from Refill NZ that makes it simple for folks to locate spots to refill their water bottles free of charge.
+If you're passing through the area with an empty bottle, pop in and say hello.
+We'd be delighted to fill it up with our fresh, filtered tap water.
+Together, we can spread awareness of solutions to the plastic problem and reduce plastic pollution in our oceans.